OpenArabicPE/journal_al-muqtabas/readme.md

 ## 6.3 Index by means of a Zotero group

 As the webview or reading edition is implemented on the issue level and as we have currently no plans to implement and host a database on the backend, *Digital Muqtabas* needed a way to navigate and browse all articles, authors etc. To this end, we have set up the public [Zotero group "Digital Muqtabas" (bibliographic metadata)](https://www.zotero.org/groups/digital-muqtabas/items/).
-It can updated by means of the MODS or BibTeX files.
+It can be updated by means of the MODS or BibTeX files.
 Updating from MODS is the preferred method since it is the more expressive format.

 [Zotero groups](https://www.zotero.org/groups) are great way to share bibliographic metadata.
 Hosted by the Roy Rosenzweig Center for History and Media, they allow for public access to structured bibliographic metadata through a web interface.
 Of course they also integrate with the free and open-source reference manager [Zotero](https://www.zotero.org).
 All one needs is a free Zotero account and either the Zotero plug-in for the Firefox and Chrome browsers or the Zotero standalone version for Mac OSX and Linux.
 One can then join the group and sync all data to the local installation of Zotero, which means that, similar to the webview and all other components of this edition, bibliographic metadata can be browsed and searched through a graphical user interface without a continuous internet connection.